ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/sesselection.md

 The `translation_context` key, which identifies the context used for translating the labels, is optional.

-To add a SesSelection Field to a content type, make sure the Field's identifier is the same as the configuration key (in the example above, `news_type`).
+To add a SesSelection field to a content type, make sure the field's identifier is the same as the configuration key (in the example above, `news_type`).